T

 +

-Yes, tap water in Sydney is safe to drink and of high quality.
-The city's water supply comes from a network of dams, primarily Warragamba Dam, and undergoes rigorous testing to meet strict health standards.
-Bringing a reusable water bottle is a great way to stay hydrated and reduce plastic waste while exploring the city's many attractions.
+Yes, tap water in Sydney is safe to drink.
+The city's water supply is treated and regularly tested to meet high standards.
+Bringing a reusable water bottle is a good idea to stay hydrated while exploring, and you can refill it at numerous public fountains and cafes.
+This also helps reduce plastic waste.

 Is English widely spoken in Sydney?